Cluster of Excellence Frankfurt Macromolecular Complexes: Optogenetics

 It gradually emerged that rhodopsins have a wide spectrum of functions and distribution and are found in all phyla of life.
 With the new rhodopsins came the observation that they represent a rather versatile family of proteins while retaining the structural scaffold of seven transmembrane helices with a retinal chromophore bound to a conserved lysine.

 CEF scientists have studied the structure as well as the function of microbial rhodopsins.
 One of these is proteorhodopsin, found in marine microbes, which is the most abundant retinal-based photoreceptor on our planet.
 Variants of proteorhodopsins show high levels of environmental adaptation, as their colours are tuned to the optimal wavelength of available light.

 CEF scientists together with colleagues from other German universities developed a novel approach to alter the functional properties of rhodopsin optogenetic tools, namely by modifications of the retinal chromophore.
 Synthetic retinal analogs were introduced into ChR2 or other rhodopsin tools in C. elegans, Drosophila and human cells, to change the light sensitivity, photo cycle kinetics and colour spectrum of the optogenetic actuators.

 They also established the tightly light-regulated guanylyl-cyclase opsin CyclOp that enabled rapid light-triggered cGMP increase.

 CEF scientists have also used optogenetic tools for the analysis of neural circuits and how they drive behaviour.

 Optochemical approaches

 To control proteins and nucleic acids by light CEF scientists have designed and applied a range of photoswitchable tethers, ribonucleosides and nucleic acids, RNA aptamers and "beacons".

-They also developed an approach for the chemo‐enzymatic synthesis of position‐specifically modified RNA for biophysical studies including light control.
+They also developed an approach for the chemoenzymatic synthesis of position-specifically modified RNA for biophysical studies including light control.

 Furthermore, light-activatable interaction of DNA nanoarchitectures, light-dependent conformational changes in nucleic acids, light-dependent RNA interference and light-dependent transcription were realized.